-How do the pros make curating art, selecting frames, measuring and hammering look so effortless?
+How do the pros make curating art, selecting frames, measuring, and hammering look so effortless?
 We asked founder of Mason Lane, Katharine Earnhardt, to share some of her favorite tips on how to feel confident on mixing and matching art.

 Tip 2: Balance the busier compositions with more simplistic ones.
 Disperse each type evenly around the wall.

-Tip 3: Incorporate pieces vertical and horizontal pieces, both in various sizes.
+Tip 3: Incorporate vertical and horizontal pieces, both in various sizes.
 The largest pieces can go in the center area of the gallery wall.

 Featured above: Deziree Native Namaqua Painting, Contemporary Retro Panel Blue V, David Slivka Untitled #26, Judith Hopf A Sudden Walk 1, 19th Century The Ladies Flower Garden Of Ornamental Perennials

-TIp 4: Take it all to the framer; new custom frames and high quality glass make old prints feel fresh.
+Tip 4: Take it all to the framer; new custom frames and high-quality glass make old prints feel fresh.
 The frames shouldn’t all match, but you don’t need a different kind of frame on each piece either.
-Choose 3-5 that you like and stick with those on your wall.
+Choose 3-5 that you like, and stick with those on your wall.

-Katharine Earnhardt founded Mason Lane in 2014 as a way to help client style walls with art and more.
+Katharine Earnhardt founded Mason Lane in 2014 as a way to help clients style walls with art and more.
 She has a background in art and business, a love for design, and a solid track record for understanding client taste.
-Through experiences at institutions like MoMA and Christie’s, among others, she learned that being creative, practical and transparent go a long way.
-The education she gained from these career steps—including networking with museum Trustees, flying to international art fairs, and overseeing business development efforts in other countries—complemented her art history and economics studies at Williams College, and her Art Business Masters from Sotheby’s Institute.
+Through experiences at institutions like MoMA and Christie’s, among others, she learned that being creative, practical, and transparent go a long way.
+The education she gained from these career steps—including networking with museum trustees, flying to international art fairs, and overseeing business development efforts in other countries—complemented her art history and economics studies at Williams College, and her Art Business Masters from Sotheby’s Institute.
 She considers herself so lucky to put it all together in one package, leading a team that creates balanced, complete, and totally personalized spaces.
-Follow @masonlane_art for tips, tricks and pretty pics.
+Follow @masonlane_art for tips, tricks, and pretty pics.